dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 > * requires the tracker and aggregate data to be in the same DHIS2 instance

 ### Saving aggregates of tracker data as aggregate data
 Tracker data can be aggregated to, for example, weekly or monthly values, and these values can be saved as aggregate data element values in DHIS2.
 This corresponds to what is often done manually in health facilities when registers are tallied every month to produce monthly reports.
 Program indicators can be defined that produce aggregate numbers based on tracker data, corresponding to aggregate data elements.
 The program indicator value should represent the same value as the aggregate (e.g. *number of new and relapsed TB cases notified* or *number of BCG doses given to children under 1*.
-The data transfer can be done on an ad-hoc basis as needed, or as part of a routine process where data is (automatically) transferred at fixed intervals (show in the figure below).
+The data transfer can be done on an ad-hoc basis as needed, or as part of a routine process where data is (automatically) transferred at fixed intervals (shown in the figure below).

 ![Example: Information flow between a DHIS2 instance with tracker programmes, and a DHIS2 HMIS instance with aggregate data.](resources/images/image8.jpg)

 ![Example: Aggregate data set (in the data entry app) which has been automatically filled by the data pushed from tracker program indicators.](resources/images/image5.png)

-There are multiple ways in which actual transfer of data from program indicators to aggregate data elements can be done.
+There are multiple ways in which the actual transfer of data from program indicators to aggregate data elements can be done.
 This includes:

-* manually or via a script querying the [DHIS2 API]() to export the program indicator values, and subsequently importing them into DHIS2 using either the [Import/export app]() or the API
+* manually or via a script querying the [DHIS2 API]() to export the program indicator values, and subsequently importing them into DHIS2 using either the [Import/export app]() or the API;
-* automating the export and import of data from the API using a script
+* automating the export and import of data from the API using a script;
-* using one of several applications developed by the DHIS2 community and available on the [DHIS2 App Hub](apps.dhis2.org) to export and import the data
+* using one of several applications developed by the DHIS2 community and available on the [DHIS2 App Hub](apps.dhis2.org) to export and import the data;
-* setting up [Predictors](), which can be scheduled to transfer the program indicator values into aggregate data elements routinely
+* setting up [Predictors](), which can be scheduled to transfer the program indicator values into aggregate data elements routinely.

-This approach is described in further details below, with examples and pointers to different tools which can be used to facilitate the process.
+This approach is described in further details below, focusing on how to automate the process using scripts.

 > **Advantages:**
 >